 God’s Love Opens the Way Back

 Until Christ came, faithful men could not rightfully consider Jehovah as their personal Father in more than a metaphorical sense.
 He might be referred to as the Father of the nation of Israel, but apparently no one back then thought of him as a personal father, the way Christians do.
 Thus, we will find no prayer offered in the pre-Christian Scriptures (the Old Testament) wherein a faithful servant of God addresses Him as Father.
-What we find, for example, are hundreds of references to God as “Sovereign Lord”, a designation virtually non-existent in Christian writings.
-Faithful men of old—the patriarchs, the good kings, and the prophets—did not consider themselves to be children of God, but only aspired to be His servants.
+The terms used refer to him Lord in a superlative sense (The NWT often translates this as “Sovereign Lord”.) or as Almighty God, or other terms that emphasize his power, lordship, and glory.
+Faithful men of old—the patriarchs, kings, and prophets—did not consider themselves to be children of God, but only aspired to be His servants.
 King David went so far as to refer to himself as the “son of [Jehovah’s] slave girl.”
 (Ps 86:16)

 All that changed with Christ, and it was a bone of contention with his opposers.
-When he called Jehovah his Father, they considered it blasphemy and wanted to stone him on the spot.
+When he called God his Father, they considered it blasphemy and wanted to stone him on the spot.

 “. . .But he answered them: “My Father has kept working until now, and I keep working.”
 18 This is why the Jews began seeking all the more to kill him, because not only was he breaking the Sabbath but he was also calling God his own Father, making himself equal to God.”
 (Joh 5:17, 18 NWT)

-So when Jesus taught his followers to pray, “Our Father in the heavens, let your name be sanctified…” we was speaking heresy to the Jewish mindset.
-Yet this was a vital truth, because eternal life is something that is inherited.
+So when Jesus taught his followers to pray, “Our Father in the heavens, let your name be sanctified…” we was speaking heresy to the Jewish leaders.
+Yet he spoke this fearlessly because he was imparting a vital truth.
+Eternal life is something that is inherited.
 In other words, if God is not your Father, you don’t get to live forever.
-Plain and simple.
-The idea that we can live forever only as servants of God, or even friends of God, runs contrary to the good news that Jesus declared.
+It is as simple as that.
+The idea that we can live forever only as servants of God, or even friends of God, is not the good news that Jesus declared.

 (The opposition Jesus and his followers experienced when they claimed to be children of God is ironically not a dead issue.
-For example, Jehovah’s Witnesses will often distrust and deride someone in their midst who claims this very same relationship with God.)
+For example, Jehovah’s Witnesses will often be suspicious of a fellow Witness should he or she claim to be an adopted child of God.)

 “However, to all who did receive him, he gave authority to become God’s children, because they were exercising faith in his name.”
 (Joh 1:12 NWT)